By Ritesh Sonavane on Jun 25, 2020 6:42:39 PM

 General Power of Attorney

-A power of attorney is a legal instrument wherein, one person gives another person an authority to act as a legal representative on behalf of the property holder.
+A power of attorney is a legal instrument wherein, one person gives another person the authority to act as a legal representative on behalf of the property holder.
 The person holding the power of attorney can make lawful legal and financial decisions on behalf of the property owner.
 He is even allowed to do the sale or purchase of the property if required.

-Possession letter has to be provided by the developer to the buyer.
+A possession letter has to be provided by the developer to the buyer.
 The date on which the possession of the property is granted has to be issued on the letter.
 In case, you are planning to apply for a home loan, the original copy of the possession letter has to be issued to the bank.

 Visit here if you are interested to know ready possession flats in talegaon near Shirgaon.

 Related Post - 7 Reasons Why You Should Buy a Ready Possession Home

 The buyer must check if the property card which the sellers hold contains proper information about the details of the property.

 If you are planning to apply for a bank loan to purchase the property, the buyer can get the allotment letter from the property owner.
 The document has to be submitted to the bank in its original form.
 It ensures the payment of advance money paid by the buyer and confirms the loan amount is equal to the unpaid amount which is required for the purchase of the property.